abazrafshan/ReadmeGenerator/Develop/readme.md

   Install dependencies for this application by running command:

-  d
+  npm i

   ## Usage

-  d
+  Not much!

   ## License

-  Project is licensed under the following: MIT
+  Project is licensed under the following: APACHE 2.0

   ## Badges